Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 There’s nothing worse than presenting a customer with the total cost of the job and receiving pushback or disagreement.

-Without a rigid breakdown of the costs of the job, you don’t have the proof to justify that final number.
+Without a rigid breakdown of the costs of the job, you don’t have any proof you can show your customer for them to compare with that final number.
 This leads to angry customers and puts your business at risk.

 - The hourly rate of your electrician.